LEWIS/UPSHUR COUNTY Local Emergency

 C. Recorder/Secretary

 The responsibilities shall include recording of the minutes of LEPC meetings, sending out meeting notifications or making personal telephone reminder calls, preparing meeting agendas and public notification of meetings, and any other duties assigned by the Chairperson.
-The secretary shall also receive all monies due the Committee and turn them over to the Treasurer, taking his/her receipt therefore.

 D. Treasurer

-2. He/she shall pay out of the funds on hand all debts incurred by the
+2. He/she shall pay out of the funds on hand all debts incurred by the Committee upon direction of the Chairperson with the approval of the Committee.

-received and paid on accounts of the Committee and prepare a monthly
+3. The Treasurer shall maintain an accurate accounting of all monies received and paid on accounts of the Committee and prepare a monthly statement of receipts and expenditures for the review of the membership.

-4. The Treasurer and one other officer shall sign all checks issued on the
+4. The Treasurer and one other officer shall sign all checks issued on the accounts of the Committee.

 D. LEPC Coordinator

-1. A LEPC Coordinator shall be appointed by the Committee to coordinate
+1. A LEPC Coordinator shall be appointed by the Committee to coordinate the activities of the Committee under the By-laws, procedures and directives of the Committee for each county in the Local Emergency Planning District.

-manner and shall maintain a record of all requests and have access to
+2. The Coordinators shall process public information requests in a timely manner and shall maintain a record of all requests and have access to those records during normal working hours.

-3. The Coordinators shall also follow the procedures and guidelines
+3. The Coordinators shall also follow the procedures and guidelines contained in "Procedures and Guidelines for Receiving and Processing Information Requests under SARA Title III."

-4. The Coordinators shall act as liaison between the Committee and the
+4. The Coordinators shall act as liaison between the Committee and the County Commissions and the State Emergency Response Commission.

 IV.
 Subcommittees

-The Chairperson of the committee shall appoint the necessary subcommittee chairpersons from the committee members to fulfill the duties of the subcommittees.
-In addition to the duties outlined below, each subcommittee shall provide related services as necessary and possible as directed by the
+Subcommittees shall be composed of Members and/or Representatives from the LEPC.
+The Chairperson of the committee shall appoint the necessary subcommittee chairpersons from the committee to fulfill the duties of the subcommittees.
+In addition to the duties outlined below, each subcommittee shall provide related services as necessary and possible as directed by the Chairperson.
+The subcommittee and their duties shall include, but not be limited to, the following:

 A. Membership Subcommittee:

-1. Develop and maintain a membership application form to be used in the
+1. Develop and maintain an application form to be used in the recommendation, appointment and approval of Representatives.

-3. Update annually and maintain a roster of members that includes name,
+3. Update annually and maintain a roster of Members and Representatives that includes name, address, phone number, email and category.

 B. Hazard Assessment and Planning:

-1. Review information provided by covered facilities and others as to type
+1. Review information provided by covered facilities and others as to type location and amount of hazardous materials in the community.

-2. Assess hazards presented to the communities by the presence of
+2. Assess hazards presented to the communities by the presence of hazardous materials.

-3. Assist emergency services agencies in acquiring information necessary
+3. Assist emergency services agencies in acquiring information necessary for the development and maintenance of the agencies’ hazardous materials incident response plan.

-4. Advise the Committee of the status of all agencies hazardous materials
+4. Advise the Committee of the status of all agencies hazardous materials response plans.

-plan to include new and pertinent information regarding protection of the
+5. Review and update the Committee's Hazardous Materials Response plan to include new and pertinent information regarding protection of the public in the event of a hazardous materials incident.

-6. Assist the Executive Subcommittee in holding an annual public review of
+6. Assist the Executive Subcommittee in holding an annual public review of the plan.

 C. By Laws:

-Review the Committee by Laws as necessary, or requested, by the Committee, and propose for approval, any changes deemed necessary to support the Committee function in accordance with the Committee's functional guidelines.
+Review the Committee By-Laws as necessary, or requested, by the Committee, and propose for approval, any changes deemed necessary to support the Committee function in accordance with the Committee's functional guidelines.

 D. Public Education: